wraithan/fireplace/README.md

 If you want to run Fireplace locally in a way that's similar to production, you can use [nginx](http://nginx.org/).
 This snippet is an ``nginx.conf`` example.
 You'll probably want to edit the port numbers to match your own configuration.
+Also you'll need to edit `hearth/media/js/settings_local.js` (if it doesn't exist copy it from `settings_local.js.dist` in the same directory) if you want to point at your local zamboni.

 Snippet: